BluSda913/StillWatersCodingClass/Team Logan.md

 Use the import command from before, now you are connected.

-After you are connected now you need to get your position in Minecraft
+After you are connected now you need to get your position in Minecraft press tab to release your mouse and write this down in Thonny.

 `x, y, z = mc.player.getPos()`